conda-forge/basemap-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `basemap, basemap-data, basemap-data-hires` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `basemap, basemap-data and basemap-data-hires` can be installed with `conda`:

 ```
 conda install basemap basemap-data basemap-data-hires